 The Role of Joint Operating Committee in Improving Patient Flow and Quality Across Emergency and Inpatient Services

-Our hospitals are under more duress than ever before, making the smooth flow of patients between emergency departments and inpatient units even more vital.
-It is imperative that emergency physicians and hospitalists collaborate when it comes to care delivery, process improvement, and performance targets.
-Last month, we wrote about establishing multi-disciplinary peer review for emergency physicians and hospitalists to evaluate individual cases, patient outcomes, and quality indicators together.
+Our hospitals are under more duress than ever before, making the smooth flow of patients between Emergency Departments and inpatient units even more vital.
+It is imperative that emergency physicians and Hospitalists collaborate when it comes to care delivery, process improvement, and performance targets.
+We previously wrote about establishing multi-disciplinary review for emergency physicians and Hospitalists to evaluate individual cases, patient outcomes, and quality indicators together.
 A mutual peer review process can and should be a part of a Joint Operating Committee, or “JOC”, which is a broader platform for both specialties to share ideas and discuss how to improve flow, quality, and patient experience.

 Emergency physicians are measured in minutes and Hospitalists are measured in days, so there is a natural disconnect when talking about metrics.
 It is important for these physicians to hear from both sides and to better understand each other’s priorities.
 A JOC should incorporate, at minimum, the medical directors of both programs and representatives from administration and nursing leadership.
 There should be a regular meeting (monthly or quarterly) with a rolling agenda so that attendees can create action plans and remove or add agenda items.
 Of course, one of the most important aspects of shared performance is patient flow.